lucasvolkmer/d2l-en-branch/chapter_preliminaries/autograd.md

 y
 ```

-Since `x` is a vector of length 4,
-an inner product of `x` and `x` is performed,
-yielding the scalar output that we assign to `y`.
-Next, [**we can automatically calculate the gradient of `y`
-with respect to each component of `x`**]
-by calling the function for backpropagation and printing the gradient.

 Uma vez que `x` é um vetor de comprimento 4,
 um produto interno de `x` e` x` é realizado,
 produzindo a saída escalar que atribuímos a `y`.